Discover the Colorful Hummingbirds of Costa Rica

-With more than 50 species found in this small country, the hummingbirds of Costa Rica put on an amazing show wherever you are.
+With more than 50 species found in this small country, the hummingbirds of Costa Rica put on an amazing show.
+Visit hummingbird hotspots in Costa Rica.

 Costa Rica isn’t just a breathtaking backdrop for outdoor adventures—it’s a bona fide hummingbird paradise.
 The country is home to at least 50 species of hummingbirds—about three times the number found in the America.
 And unlike the types of hummingbirds in the United States, these amazing birds live in Costa Rica year-round.
 Expect astonishing diversity, whether you’re in the rambling mountains or in the dense rainforests, and always have binoculars at the ready.
 Research COVID-19 international travel restrictions before booking a trip.

 Check out stunning hummingbird photos you need to see.